idesmukh/ubuntu-stats-monitor/README.md

 ## License

-This project is licensed under the MIT License.
+This code is provided under the MIT license.

-## Author

-Created by Ibad Desmukh.